GaParmar/clean-fid/docs/pytorch_fid.md

 *PyTorch-legacy-FID* refers to the popular PyTorch implementation of FID here [code](https://github.com/mseitzer/pytorch-fid/)

 Here we document the differences between *CleanFID* and *PyTorch-legacy-FID*.
-Additionally, we outline the steps that can be used to verify that using the `use_legacy_pytorch` flag is equivalent to the popular PyTorch implementation .
+Additionally, we outline the steps that can be used to verify that using the `mode="legacy_pytorch"` flag is equivalent to the popular PyTorch implementation .

 The key details are listed below:
   - The Repository used weights that are ported by the authors of the implementation from the TensorFlow model [model](http://download.tensorflow.org/models/image/imagenet/inception-2015-12-05.tgz) to PyTorch